-DRILLING UNIT
+DESCRIPTION OF DRILLING UNIT

-Offshore exploratory and development activities are carried out from mobile drilling rigs.
+Offshore exploratory activities are carried out from mobile drilling rigs.
 The five most common types of mobile rigs employed for exploratory drilling offshore are submersible drilling rigs, semi-submersible drilling rigs, jack-up drilling rigs, drillships, and drill barges.

-The subject wells will be drilled and completed using a jack-up type mobile drilling rig.
-When the actual rig is selected, copies of the appropriate specifications will be included with the individual Applications for Permit to Drill.
+The proposed wells will be drilled and completed with a typical semi-submersible rig.
+When a rig is selected, the rig specifications will be made a part of the appropriate Applications for Permit to Drill.